Quadratic-like dynamics of cubic polynomials: Introduction

 The Mandelbrot set has a complicated fractal shape.
 Yet one can see many components of the interior of $\Mc_2$ bounded by real analytic curves (in fact, ovals of real algebraic curves).
 The central part of the Mandelbrot set, the \emph{Principal Hyperbolic Domain} $\phd_2$, is bounded by a cardioid (a curve, whose shape resembles that of a heart).
 This cardioid is called the \emph{Main Cardioid}.
 By definition, the Principal Hyperbolic Domain $\phd_2$ consists of all parameter values $c$ such that the polynomial $z^2+c$ is hyperbolic, and the set $K(z^2+c)$ is a Jordan disk (a polynomial of any degree is said to be {\em hyperbolic} if the orbits of all its critical points converge to attracting cycles).
 Equivalently, $c\in\phd_2$ if and only if $z^2+c$ has an attracting fixed point.

 The closure of $\phd_2$ consists of all parameter values $c$ such that $z^2+c$ has a non-repelling fixed point.
-As follows from the Douady--Hubbard--Sullivan--Yoccoz landing theorem \cite{DH, Hu}, the Mandelbrot set itself can be thought of as the union of the main cardioid and \emph{limbs} (connected components of $\Mc_2\sm\ol{\phd}_2$) parameterized by reduced rational fractions $p/q\in (0,1)$.
+As follows from the Douady--Hubbard landing theorem \cite{DH,Hu} and Pommerenke-Levin-Yoccoz inequality \cite{Hu,lev91,pom86,pet93}, the Mandelbrot set itself can be thought of as the union of the main cardioid and \emph{limbs} (connected components of $\Mc_2\sm\ol{\phd}_2$) parameterized by reduced rational fractions $p/q\in (0,1)$.
 This motivates our study of cubic analogs of $\phd_2$ started in \cite{bopt14} and continued in \cite{bopt14a}.
 We begin our discussion by describing some results of these two papers.

 Complex numbers $c$ are in one-to-one correspondence with affine conjugacy classes of quadratic polynomials (throughout we call affine conjugacy classes of polynomials \emph{classes} of polynomials).
 Thus, a higher-degree analog of the set $\Mc_2$ is the \emph{degree $d$ connectedness locus} $\Mc_d$, i.e., the set of classes of degree $d$ polynomials $f$, all of whose critical points do not escape (equivalently, whose Julia set $J(f)=\bd(K(f))$ is connected).
 The {\em Principal Hyperbolic Domain} $\phd_d$ of $\Mc_d$ is the set of classes of hyperbolic degree $d$ polynomials with Jordan curve Julia sets; the class $[f]$ of a degree $d$ polynomial $f$ belongs to $\phd_d$ if and only if all critical points of $f$ are in the immediate attracting basin of the same attracting (or super-attracting) fixed point.
 In \cite{bopt14} we describe properties of polynomials $f$ such that $[f]\in \ol\phd_d$.